 - Relative Targets (2021) – for complexity-robust performance systems.
 This powerful social technology builds on insights originated in the BBRT’s research from the early 2000’s.
 It is shaped further by additional research and insight into Beta transformations.

-• 2018 - : Beta transformations get done, reliably and fast.
+- 2018 - : Beta transformations get done, reliably and fast.
+Red42 qualifies more than 200 people in the OpenSpace Beta approach, in 2018 and 2019 alone.
 Silke and Niels, Peter Proell and Hans Fischer-Schoelch undertake a bunch of successful Beta transformations with client organizations, separately and together, employing the OpenSpace Beta approach.
 While the results may somewhat vary in intensity, the success rate of these transformations is 100%.
 In 2023, Niels begins to undertake Beta transformations by successfully employing a new, “light” approach to transformation: This approach is suited for smaller organizations of up to 120 people.
 It employs Cell Structure Design and Relative Targets, and relies on Very Fast Organizational Transformation principles, but it does not make use of OpenSpace.

 We invite you to contribute to the continuation of this story – and to join a movement.
 Our movement is principled, democratic, action-oriented and sharing.
 It has answers for organizations and for societies that need to overcome organizational command-and-control (a.k.a.
 Alpha), for good.
 The task is to put these answers to work.
 For more about how to join, and about how to contribute to the movement, please visit the network’s membership page.
 Or simply get in touch right away.